-- (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - The Company has disclosed the impact of pending litigations on its financial position in its Ind AS financial statements - Refer Note 34 to the Ind AS financial statements; - The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; - iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company; - iv. a) The management has represented that, to the best of its knowledge and belief, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person or entity, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; - b) The management has represented that, to the best of its knowledge and belief, , no funds have been received by the Company from any person or entity, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and - c) Based on such audit procedures performed that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (a) and (b) contain any material misstatement. - v.
-The interim dividend declared and paid by the Company during the year and until the date of this audit report is in accordance with section 123 of the Act.
+- (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - i.
+The Company has disclosed the impact of pending litigations on its financial position in its Ind AS financial statements Refer Note 35 to the Ind AS financial statements; - ii.
+The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; - iii.
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company; - iv. a) The management has represented that, to the best of its knowledge and belief, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person or entity, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

+b) The management has represented that, to the best of its knowledge and belief, no funds have been received by the Company from any person or entity, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and c) Based on such audit procedures performed that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (a) and (b) contain any material misstatement.

+v.
+No dividend has been declared or paid during the year by the Company.

-vi.
-Based on our examination which included test checks, the Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software (refer note 48 to the Ind AS financial statements).
+Based on our examination which included test checks, the Company has used accounting vi. software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software (refer note 48 to the Ind AS financial statements).
 Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with.
-Additionally, the audit trail of prior year has been preserved by the Company as per the statutory requirements for record retention.

 For S.R.
-Batliboi & Associates LLP

-ICAI Firm Registration Number: 101049W/E300004
+Batliboi & Associates LLP Chartered Accountants ICAI Firm Registration Number: 101049W/E300004

-er Adarsh Ranka

-Partner

-Membership Number: 209567
+Ass per Adarsh Ranka Partner Membership Number: 209567

-UDIN: 25209567BMOLWE9158
+UDIN: 24209567BKCZQE3218

-Place of Signature: Bengaluru, India
+Place of Signature: Bengaluru, India Date: April 23, 2024